-The resolution of the position and angles of articulated polygons, especially triangles and quadrilaterals, is important because it frequently appears when working with articulated robots, such as robotic arms, quadrupeds, hexapods, bipeds, etc.
+Solving the position and angles of articulated polygons, especially triangles and quadrilaterals, is important because it frequently appears when working with articulated robots, such as robotic arms, quadrupeds, hexapods, bipeds, etc.

-Articulated 2D Triangle
+2D Articulated Triangle

 Finally, we calculate the absolute angle of the first segment by doing.